lblod/form-content-service/README.md

 Use the same model as regular forms, with the following differences:

-- don't use the `sh:group` predicate to denote connections to the owning form (or its sections/listings).
-Instead use `ext:extendsGroup`
+- To connect a field/section to a section of the owning form, use `ext:extendsGroup` instead of `sh:group`.
-- still use `sh:group` to specify the extension's new property groups if any
+- If you want to introduce a new section in your extension, still use `sh:group`.
-- don't use the `form:includes` predicate to denote that a field is part of a form.
-Instead use `ext:extendsForm`
+- Use `ext:extendsForm` to connect to the owning form by specifying its URI.

-An extension is represented by
+An extension (type: `form:Extension`) is represented by

     <extensionUri> a form:Extension ;
                    form:includes <fieldUri> ;